LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/intro.rst

 A Note On Authentication In ASP.NET
 -----------------------------------

-Before we proceed, we want to point out something important about authentication in Spring.
-Spring contains a sub-project, `Spring Security <https://spring.io/projects/spring-security>`_, that provides extensive support for authentication *and* authorization.
-In addition to supporting simple authentication, Spring Security also supports more sophisticated authorization flows/processes like `OAuth 2 <https://oauth.net/2/>`_.
-Professional developers working with Spring nearly always use Spring Security.
+Before we proceed, we want to point out something important about authentication in ASP.NET.
+ASP.NET contains a library, `Identity <https://docs.microsoft.com/en-us/aspnet/identity/overview/getting-started/introduction-to-aspnet-identity>`_, that provides extensive support for authentication *and* authorization.
+In addition to supporting simple authentication, Identity also supports more sophisticated authorization flows/processes like `OAuth 2 <https://oauth.net/2/>`_.
+Professional developers working with ASP.NET use ASP.NET Core Identity.

-In this book, we are explicitly not introducing Spring Security for two reasons:
+In this book, three notes before we dive into using Identity:

 #.
-The project handles many aspects of the authentication process for you.
-This hides many of the steps that are important to understand as you learn about authentication.
+Identity handles many aspects of the authentication process for you.
+This may hide steps that are important to understand as you learn about authentication.
 #.
-Setting up Spring Security is fairly complicated, and requires concepts that are beyond the scope of this course.
+Some of the inner workings of Identity are beyond the scope of this course.
+Do not fear when troubleshooting!
+#.
+Identity has lots of different configuration options and can handle complex authentication setups.

 That said, the authentication approach outlined in this chapter is sufficient for use in your personal projects.
 When you begin working with a team on professional applications, a senior developer will likely be on hand to help with authentication setup.

-.. admonition:: Note

-   If you are curious about simple authentication using Spring Security, check out `an example <https://github.com/chrisbay/event-log/>`_ on GitHub.
-Start with the `SecurityConfig class <https://github.com/chrisbay/event-log/blob/master/src/main/java/net/chrisbay/eventlog/SecurityConfig.java>`_.

 Check Your Understanding
 ------------------------